Imran Khan Arrested in Fresh Legal Case after Toshakhana Bail

 The anti-graft watchdog alleged that the former first lady received the jewelry set — comprising a ring, bracelet, necklace, and a pair of earrings — on her visit to Saudi Arabia in May 2021.
 It said the PTI founder and his wife illegally kept the jewelry set.

-The reference states that the deputy military secretary instructed the Toshakhana section officer to estimate and declare the price of the jewelry set, but it also mentions that the jewelry set was not deposited in Toshakhana.
+The reference states that the deputy military secretary instructed the Toshakhana section officer to estimate and declare the price of the jewelry set, but it also mentions that the authorities did not deposit the jewelry set in Toshakhana.

 The jewelry company sold the necklace for €300,000 and earrings for €80,000 on May 25, 2018.
-The information regarding the price of the bracelet and ring could not be obtained from the company.
+The company could not provide the information regarding the price of the bracelet and ring

 On May 28, 2021, experts estimated the price of the jewelry set at Rs70.56 million; they valued the necklace at Rs50.64 million & the earrings at Rs10.50 million.